Jump to: Links to Full Articles

 Frank Parish (or Parrish) (18??-1864) – An alleged road agent and horse thief in Montana, he was thought to have been a member of Henry Plummer’s gang of Innocents.
-He was hanged by Montana Vigilantes in January, 1864.
+Montana Vigilantes hung him in January 1864.

 George Leroy Parker – See Butch Cassidy

 Emanuel Patterson – Killed U.S. Deputy Marshal Willard Ayers on August 11, 1880.
-For the next six years he was a fugitive until tracked down and arrested by Heck Thomas.
-He sentenced to life in prison, where he died.
+For the next six years, he was a fugitive until he was tracked down and arrested by Heck Thomas.
+He was sentenced to life in prison, where he died.

 C. C. “Champ” Patterson – Wanted for murder and bank robbery in Oklahoma, he killed a Shawnee Police Officer.
 He was later shot in a bank robbery in Boley, Oklahoma.